 3. TITLE

 Is your email subject promising something?
-Is it interesting enough for your reader or does it present a way for your audience to accomplish or avoid something?
+Is it interesting enough for your reader, or does it present a way for your audience to accomplish or avoid something?
 The subject determines whether your target group opens that particular email or not.
-According to statistics, 80% of articles are shared only because of the headline and 20% are shared because of the content.
-This is perfect example why it’s important to spend some good time writing your subjects and headlines.
+According to statistics, 80% of articles are shared only because of the headline, and 20% are shared because of the content.
+This is a perfect example of why it’s important to spend some good time writing your subjects and headlines.

-Subject line means everything, and you can’t underestimate the power behind a good subject.
-But remember to stay true and deliver everything your subject line has promised and back it up with a beatiful email content and design!
+The subject line means everything, and you can’t underestimate the power of a good subject.
+But remember to stay true and deliver everything your subject line has promised and back it up with beautiful email content and design!

 Author: Marlén Mais